-Takashi Kurosaki’s research interests revolve around microeconometric analysis of development issues in Asia, especially, the household behavior of rural dwellers facing risk.
+Dr. Takashi Kurosaki’s research interests revolve around microeconometric analysis of development issues in Asia, especially, the household behaviour of rural dwellers facing risk.
 He has implemented several field surveys in Pakistan, India, Bangladesh and Myanmar.
-Some of his research includes village surveys in Khyber Pakhtunkhwa, Pakistan (related with CBO-based development, flood recovery, etc.), Andhra Pradesh, Madhya Pradesh, and Delhi, India (related with weather insurance, primary education, migration, etc.), and Gaibandha, Bangladesh (related with microfinance).
+Some of his research includes village surveys in Khyber Pakhtunkhwa, Pakistan (related with CBO-based development, flood recovery, etc.), Andhra Pradesh, Madhya Pradesh and Delhi, India (related with weather insurance, primary education, migration, etc.), and Gaibandha, Bangladesh (related with microfinance).

 Since then he has published papers and reports on topics such as

 agriculture in Asia, poverty issues, risk diversification, irrigation,

 institutions in rural economy, etc. Prior to working at Hitotsubashi, Dr. Kurosaki

 worked for the Institute of Developing Economies (IDE), Tokyo, Japan, for more

 than a decade.
 He has also been affiliated with Economic Growth Center, Yale

 University, as a visiting fellow.